 Traditionally, a burial service would involve a visitation that would be followed by a funeral service in a church, or another place of worship.
 The casket would be present at both the events, and it is the family’s decision if the casket was open or not.
 The final resting place could be in the ground (earth burial), or the casket could be entombed in a mausoleum (above-ground burial).
-Religious, cultural and family traditions may a huge part in selecting what type of burial is done.
-The type of burial can also effect if the body needs to be embalmed, the casket, the cemetery, and the headstone.
+Religious, cultural and family traditions play a huge part in selecting what type of burial is done.

 Types of Cemeteries